 Good Lord I’m going to get some hate for this, but the G40’s trigger ain’t that bad at all.
 Their website says that it’s a 5.5 lb trigger pull weight.
 It’s every bit of that but it’s a smooth pull with very little grit and none of the stacking or squishyness I’ve come to expect from GLOCKs.
-The reset is one of the best I’ve ever fired in any gun, including many 1911s.
+The reset is one of the best I’ve ever fired in any semi-auto pistol, including many 1911s.
 Short, crisp, very solid and right there.
 I’m sure that went a long way to the ease of the one-handed shooting I noted before.
 Whoever at GLOCK worked on the reset, please call FN and show them how to do it.

 At 50 yards, shooting off a bag on my truck’s hood, I didn’t do so well.
 I shot the G40 MOS on two different days, and this was the second day.
 The best I could muster: 50 percent on a 6” target.
 That’s not good, but considering how well it did at 25 yards, I’m guessing it was user error.
 My better groups were sub 3” at 25 yards, so I would have thought more would be in the target zone at 50 yards.
 What can I say, some days the bear eats you.